griffio/griffio.github.io/_posts/2023-04-20-More-Kotlin-Sql-Persistence-Comparision.md

 Another approach is called `Active Record` where persistence is part of an Objects behaviour.

-A translation layer called an `Object Relational Mapper` is responsible to load and store your Application's Entity model as a representation of the relational schema.
+An `Object Relational Mapper` translation layer is responsible to load and store your Application's Entity model as a representation of the relational schema.
 There exists a so-called [impedance mismatch](https://agiledata.org/essays/impedanceMismatch.html) where, for example, Kotlin has Maps, Sets and Ordered/UnOrdered Collections but no concept of Tables, Columns and Rows.
 What can be surprising is that all the rows in the database could be pulled across to keep the semantics of, for example, a Set or ordered collection in the Application.